jon-heard/obsidian-inline-scripts-library/adventurecrafter.sfile.md

 return result + "\n";
 ```
 __
-turning point - Get a list of five plot points to represent a major milestone in a plotline.
+turning point - Gets a list of five plot points to represent a major milestone in a plotline.

 __